Scheduled Courses for Product Owner / Product Manager

 Execute the Programme Increment

-This lesson discusses the purpose and benefits of programme increment (PI) planning, including the main session that take place during this event.
+This lesson discusses the purpose and benefits of programme increment (PI) planning.
 It also covers how features are broken down into user stories before, during and after the PI planning event.

 The lesson then discusses the regular team and programme level events, such as iteration planning, iteration review and system demos, that follow on from PI planning.
 The lesson moves on to look at the activities that take place at the end of each programme increment.